The Gunny Sack

 How To Use Leftover Grilled Corn On The Cob

-This Corn Salad recipe is a creamy combination of fresh sweet corn, colorful peppers, and ripe tomatoes!
-It is the perfect summer salad for potlucks, picnics, and barbecues.
+• Corn Salad is a tasty combination of sweet corn, bell peppers, and fresh tomatoes!

 How To Grill Corn On The Cob With The Husks